baileydunning/campsights/packages/client/README.md

 ## Features

 - View campsites on a Leaflet map with interactive markers
-- Edit existing campsite data via a form on the popup
+- Edit and delete existing campsite data via a form on the popup
 - See multi-day weather forecasts for each campsite (via National Weather Service API)
 - Get directions to any campsite via Google Maps (from your current location)
 - Add new campsites with name, description, rating, coordinates, and 4WD requirement